zosorock/worldspinner/Ideas.md

   - **date:** 2025-11-02
   - **priority:** 4
   - **notes:** Remove cards from the shuffle deck after they are guessed correctly to improve user experience.
 Current implementation allows the same country to appear multiple times during a game session, making it increasingly difficult to encounter unguessed countries as the player progresses.
 This enhancement would track correctly guessed countries and filter them from the random selection pool, ensuring each country only appears once per session.
 This creates a better game flow and prevents frustration from repeatedly seeing already-completed countries.
 Implementation should consider session persistence (what happens on page refresh), visual feedback showing progress through the deck, and the option to reset/reshuffle once all cards are completed.
+  - **status:** Implemented in [0.3.0]

 - **I-030** Clock-Hand Style Globe Spinning Animation
   - **source:** Human Gatekeeper
   - **date:** 2025-11-02
   - **priority:** 6
   - **notes:** Interactive spinning globe animation triggered by the "Spin the Globe" button.
 Instead of the traditional globe rotation (spinning on its axis), implement a clock-hand style spin animation where the globe rotates around a central pivot point like a roulette wheel or prize wheel.
 This creates a more dramatic and anticipation-building effect before revealing the mystery country.
 The animation should be smooth, visually engaging, and appropriate for the target age group (6-12 years old).
 Consider adding sound effects during the spin and a satisfying "stop" animation when the country is revealed.
+  - **status:** Promoted to US-008 (2025-11-09).
+Simple roulette click sounds NOW IN SCOPE as core mechanic - not a future enhancement.
+Complex sound effects/music remain deferred.

 - **I-031** Auto-Dismiss Feedback Banners
   - **source:** Human Gatekeeper